Naval Force Multiplier

 Built-in safety and reliability

-The robust design, compact dimensions, high thrust margins and excellent control response deliver excellent operational capabilities from small decks in extreme weather conditions.
-These attributes coupled with a Deck Lock system and negative thrust capability assure maximum safety during deck operations in adverse conditions up to Sea State 6.
+The AW159 has a Deck Lock (‘Harpoon’) system and negative thrust capability to enable maximum safety during deck operations in sea conditions up to Sea State 6.

 Safety and survivability

 The AW159 has a reduced radar and infrared signatures, Low Probability of Intercept (LPoI) Surveillance Radar, Integrated and scalable Defensive Aids Suite (DAS), and crew and fuel system ballistic protection.

 These advanced features enable the Battlefield AW159 to operate autonomously in hostile threat environments.
 The AFCS Wings Level features plus extensive redundancy in structures, avionics and critical systems, combined with a proven 30-minute run-dry transmission capability, ensure the highest standards of safety and survivability in all phases of the mission.